 If you're wondering how long a dog can live with hip dysplasia, you're not alone.

-The diagnosis of hip dysplasia is not lethal in itself.
+The diagnosis of hip dysplasia is not lethal in itself, but severely impacted dogs may need to be euthanized if they cannot be made comfortable.
 The best way to offer your dog longevity in spite of their hip dysplasia is by finding a combination of treatment that works well for them.
 As you can see, there are multiple options that help to relieve discomfort and prevent further joint damage going forward.
-By using a combination of inflammation and stress control, your dog can find comfort in their condition.
+By using a combination of inflammation and stress control, your dog can find comfort despite their condition.